← All Articles

 • Staff time and planning: $40,000

-Position the $30,000 speaker fee as 5% of total investment that can improve outcomes by 25% or more.
+Position the speaker fee as a modest percentage of total investment that can improve outcomes across the entire event.

 Step 3: Provide Three Options with Clear Trade-offs

 Step 5: Show Competitive Context Research what similar organizations invest.
-If IBM spends $75,000 on keynotes for their Think conference, your $30,000 request appears conservative.
-Create a comparison chart showing speaker investments at five peer organizations or competing events.
-Include data on their attendance growth and sponsor satisfaction.
+If your major competitors feature prominent speakers at their user conferences, your request appears strategic rather than extravagant.
+Create a comparison showing speaker investments at peer organizations or competing events.
+Include observations on their attendance growth and industry positioning.

 Measuring and Reporting ROI Post-Event